alanderos91/ProximalDistanceAlgorithms.jl/README.md

 **Driver code**

-- `acceleration.jl`: Implements Nesterov acceleration and MM subspace methods.
+- `acceleration.jl`: Implements Nesterov acceleration and MM subspace methods (TODO).
 These are generic and designed to work for any problem and solver.

 - `optimize.jl`: Implements `optimize!`, a generic driver that handles the logic of iterating an algorithm, checking convergence, and logging.

-- `common.jl`:
+- `common.jl`: Defines a standard interface for logging convergence histories, implements sparse projections, and provides the `FusionMatrix <: LinearMap`, `FusionGramMatrix <: LinearMap`, and `ProxDistHessian <: LinearMap` types to handle fusion matrices.
+Specifically, these types allow for parameterized linear operators which are needed to make linear solves efficient (via IterativeSolvers.jl).

 **Problem-specific code** is isolated in its own folder within `src`: `condition_number`, `convex_clustering`, `convex_regression`, `image_denoising`, and `metric_nearness`.
 Each of these subfolders contains the files